RTBHOUSE/neural-network-native-ops/README.md

  2. Compile it:
     - for single-threaded application: `make COMMON_OPT="-O3 -g -fno-omit-frame-pointer"`
     - for multi-threaded application: `make USE_THREAD=0 NUM_THREADS=500 COMMON_OPT="-O3 -g -fno-omit-frame-pointer"`

+    (we use frame pointers to be able to produce [flame graphs] (http://techblog.netflix.com/2015/07/java-in-flames.html).
+You can disable them to save one register)
  3. and install **precisely** like this

     `make PREFIX=~/OpenBLASlib install`